provonet/e2j2/README.md

   }
 }
 ```
-if you then set the NGINX environment variable, running e2j2 will render the jinja2 template and place it in the same folder.
+if you then set the NGINX environment variable, running e2j2 will render the jinja2 template and place it in the same
+folder:

 ```bash
 ~> export NGINX=export NGINX='json: